capstanlqc/omegat-guides/docs/editing/index.md

 This guide includes information about all the functions in OmegaT that you need to perform the translation task.

-You can use the arrow buttons at the bottom to go to the next (or previous) section.
+Make sure you the navigation pane on the left-hand side.
+You can use that menu or the arrow button at the bottom to go to the next section.

+{% include 'abbreviations.md' %}